Military Review

 It will be good if the photo is posted.

-In 1951, a new British expedition aboard the Challenger 2, using an echo sounder, determined the depth of the depression at 10 ± 863 meters.
+In 1951, a new British expedition on the Challenger-2 vessel with the help of an echo sounder determined the depth of the depression at 10 ± 863 meters.
 The depth of the bottom varies depending on its topography.
-Since then, the deepest point on the planet has been called the Challenger Deep.
-The project, dubbed Nekron, planned to take two people to the bottom of the Challenger Abyss in the Mariana Trench and conduct on-site scientific research.
-On January 100, 23, at 1960:08 local time, the Trieste, with Jacques Picard and Don Walsh on board, began a slow descent into darkness.
-After 23 hours and 4 minutes, the bathyscaphe touched the bottom at a distance of 43 meters from the ocean surface.
-Who would have thought that the next person who, for the first time in many years, decides to visit the bottom of the Mariana Trench, will not be some oceanologist, but the famous Hollywood director James Cameron!
-On March 10, 919, Cameron on the Deepsea Challenger submerged to a depth of 26 meters.
-At the moment, James Cameron is the third and last person to visit the deepest point on the planet - the Challenger Abyss at the very bottom of the Mariana Trench.
-In total, only two underwater vehicles with people on board fell to the bottom of the Mariana Trench.
+Since then, the deepest point on the planet began to be called the Abyss Challenger.
+As part of a project called the Necron, it was planned to deliver two people to the bottom of the Challenger Abyss in the Mariana Trench and carry out on-site research.
+January 100, 23 at 1960 hours 08 minutes local time, Trieste, with Jacques Picard and Don Walsh on board, began a slow plunge into darkness.
+After 23 hours 4 minutes, the bathyscaphe touched the bottom at a distance of 43 meters from the surface of the ocean.
+Who would have thought that the next person who for the first time in many years decided to visit the bottom of the Mariana Trench would be not some ocean scientist, but the famous Hollywood director James Cameron!
+On March 10, 919, Cameron dived to a depth of 26 meters on the Deepsea Challenger.
+At the moment, James Cameron is the third and last person to be at the deepest point of the planet - the Challenger Abyss at the very bottom of the Mariana Trench.
+In total, only two underwater vehicles with people on board sank to the bottom of the Mariana Trench.

 I wonder how this device is controlled?
 Should there be a connection or have completely relied on this AI?